At a Glance

 Adding some context to your note or clip will help you more easily find it again in the future.
 For example, tagging all direct quotes “#quote” will allow you to look back and pull one for a presentation.
 Another example we love to use is #positive or #negative to assign sentiment to an observation.

 Here’s a list of type tags that will provide some additional context to your note or clip:

 #quote: a direct quote from the contributor

 #observation: a generally interesting or noteworthy moment

-#confused: where the tester isn’t clear on what to do next or what something means
+#confused: where the test participant isn’t clear on what to do next or what something means

 #usability: moments capturing usability issues

-#positive, #neutral, #negative: assign sentiment to tester feedback
+#positive, #neutral, #negative: assign sentiment to test participant feedback

 #bug: a technical or performance issue

 #video: something that would make a good video that you want to get back to later and cut exactly the section that’s relevant into a clip

-#success/#fail: to indicate if the tester successfully or unsuccessfully completed an activity
+#success/#fail: to indicate if the test participant successfully or unsuccessfully completed an activity

 By UI element or product/site area

-Tagging the different sections of your product/site allows you to focus on all of the feedback and observations for given UI areas in one place--across tasks and testers.
+Tagging the different sections of your product/site allows you to focus on all of the feedback and observations for given UI areas in one place--across tasks and test participants.
 From there, you can notice commonalities and identify themes to act on in the design.

 Here are just a couple of examples, but this list will depend heavily on your product: